Shuhanstack/WildPigManagementModel/README.md

   - `scratch/`: contains secondary data output

 - `02_cleaning_spatial_data.Rmd`: cleans the raw data of camera trap stations by removing duplicates and filtering out stations that were not used in the study; creates maps of the locations of camera stations which are store in `figure/location/`; transform tabular data of pig abundance in `01_model/output/SiteAbundance/` into spatial data and stored in `cleaned_data/`

 - `03_spatial_interpolation_pig_abundance.Rmd`: creates pig abundance heatmaps and other analysis outputs using spatial interpolation; all analysis outputs are stored in `figure/abundance/` as figures in PNG format; abundance heatmaps made by kriging are also stored in GeoTIF in `output_data/abundance`

+- `04_hunting_and_trapping.Rmd`: data wrangling and visualization of pig occurrence data to observe pig activity by month and hour

 - `cleaned_data`: contains secondary data

 - `CP-WildPigManagement.Rproj`: R project at the base of the repo

 - `figure`: contains figure outputs from analysis
   - `abundance/`: contains spatial interpolation outputs of pig abundance
     - `april/`: results for April Check
     - `september/`: results for September Check
   - `location/`: contains maps for camera trap locations for both April and September Check

 - `image`: contains image used in this `README.md`

 - `output_data/`: contains important outputs

   - `abundance/`: contains heatmaps of pig abundance in GeoTIF format created by kriging

 - `raw_data/`: contains raw data used in the analysis

 - `README.md`: this file

 ### Usage